Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Single-rail entangled qubits

-We plot the heralding probability (\ref{pSsinglerailanalytical}) in Fig.~\ref{figsinglerail}.
-Note that $p_S$ is monotonically increasing function of $w$.
-At $w=0$ the state (\ref{Phitwomode}) becomes the two-photon Fock state $|1,1\rangle$ and $p_S$ becomes equal to the square of the maximum heralding probability of Fock state $|1\rangle$, $p_S=1/16=(1/4)^2$.
-In the limit $w\rightarrow\infty$ we get $p_S=1/4$, which corresponds to the maximum fidelity of the state $|1,1\rangle$ with a Gaussian state \cite{Chabaud2021}.
-Note that although the generated state (\ref{Phitwomode}) becomes Gaussian vacuum state in the limit $w\rightarrow \infty$, the heralding probability is strictly less than one because the two heralding photons must be generated to trigger the detectors.
+The heralding probability (\ref{pSsinglerailanalytical}) is plotted in Fig.~\ref{figsinglerail}.
+Note that $p_S$ \tcr{ is a monotonically} increasing function of $w$.
+At $w=0$ the state (\ref{Phitwomode}) becomes the two-photon Fock state $|1,1\rangle$ and $p_S$ becomes equal to the square of the maximum heralding probability of Fock state $|1\rangle$, $p_S=1/16=(1/4)^2$ \tcr{\cite{Christ2012}}.
+In the limit $w\rightarrow\infty$ we obtain $p_S=1/4$, which corresponds to the maximum fidelity of the state $|1,1\rangle$ with a Gaussian state \cite{Chabaud2021}.
+Note that although the generated state (\ref{Phitwomode}) becomes a Gaussian vacuum state in the limit $w\rightarrow \infty$, the heralding probability is strictly less than one because the two heralding photons must be generated to trigger the detectors.

-Let us now investigate whether nonzero parameters $s_1$ and $s_2$ could further increase the heralding probability (\ref{pStwomode}).
-Note that only the determinant $D=\det(I-BKB^\dagger K)$ in Eq. (\ref{pStwomode}) depends on $s_1$ and $s_2$.
-Analysis of the analytical formula for the determinant reveals that the only term dependent on complex phase of $s_1$ and $s_2$ is proportional to $s_1s_2+s_1^\ast s_2^\ast$,
+Let us now investigate whether nonzero parameters $s_1$ and $s_2$ can further increase the heralding probability (\ref{pStwomode}).
+Note that only the determinant $D=\det(I-BKB^\dagger K)$ in equation (\ref{pStwomode}) depends on $s_1$ and $s_2$.
+Analysis of the analytical formula for $D$ reveals that the only term dependent on the complex phases of $s_1$ and $s_2$ is proportional to $s_1s_2+s_1^\ast s_2^\ast$,

-Since our goal is to maximize the determinant, we can without loss of generality assume real $s_1$ and $s_2$, which maximizes the determinant when the parameters $s_1$ and $s_2$ have opposite signs.
-To see this, consider any set of parameters $(s_1,s_2,X_1,X_2)$ which satisfies the condition $I-K^{1/2}BKB^\dagger K^{1/2}>0$.
+Since our goal is to maximize the determinant, we can, without loss of generality, assume real $s_1$ and $s_2$, which maximizes the determinant when the parameters $s_1$ and $s_2$ have opposite signs.
+To show this, consider any set of parameters $(s_1,s_2,X_1,X_2)$ that satisfy the condition $I-K^{1/2}BKB^\dagger K^{1/2}>0$.
 We can continuously change the phases of complex $s_1$ and $s_2$ such that finally $s_1$ and $s_2$ become real with opposite signs, e.g., $s_1^\prime=|s_1|$ and $s_2^\prime=-|s_2|$.
 The phases can be continuously changed such that the value of the determinant (\ref{Dsinglerail}) does not decrease during this phase tuning.
-Since the set of eigenvalues of a Hermitian matrix depends continuously on matrix parameters and since the determinant is the product of eigenvalues we can conclude that the replacement of $s_1$ and $s_2$ by $s_1^\prime$ and $s_2^\prime$ preserves the physicality of the configuration, i.e. all eigenvalues of $I-K^{1/2}BKB^\dagger K^{1/2}$ remain positive.
+Since the set of eigenvalues of a Hermitian matrix depends continuously on the matrix parameters and since the determinant is the product of eigenvalues we can conclude that the replacement of $s_1$ and $s_2$ by $s_1^\prime$ and $s_2^\prime$ preserves the physicality of the configuration, that is, all eigenvalues of $I-K^{1/2}BKB^\dagger K^{1/2}$ remain positive.